roman-milk/roman-milk.github.io/susans-req.md

  The memory of Julie's eventful time with Sandy when she had made her mad came rushing back.
 Visions of Sandy strapping on that big, rubber cock and the punishment she rained on her slender body for the misdeed, made Julie dizzy with embarrassment.
 That night had changed her life and secretly she held the fact from her loving husband.
 Ron would never understand that a woman could have strong, sexual desires for another woman and still be a loving wife.

  All eyes were glued to the erotic scene unraveling under the glare of the spotlights and the two sexy bodies clung desperately to each other.
 Julie watched with envy as Susan's most desirable body rolled around on the floor as she took her master through the violent orgasm.
 With great urgency, Sandy grabbed Susan's head and held the flaming mouth over her womanhood as the climax roared over the top.
 In all Sandy's lesbian experiences, she had never allowed a slave to consume her body and bring her to fulfillment before she was ready.
-Report_Story #3